hucker/ten8t/README.md

 ### pytest:

-- **Scope**: Primarily focused on code testing within the Python ecosystem.
+- **Scope**: Focused on source code testing within the Python ecosystem.
 - **Complexity**: Comprehensive and feature-rich, tailored for developers and integrated into IDEs.
 - **Audience**: Consumed by developers, requiring a code-first approach.
 - **Visibility**: Limited to `assert True, msg='...'` while most messages are meant to be hidden.